lisatshona/Intro-to-HTML-CSS/README.md

 **Javascript Strings and Arrays**

 JS Array is a collection of strings or array elements that can hold more than one value, they are converted to strings using the toString() method .
 They are declared in 2 ways to create empty array.
-They are mutable, pop,push, shift & unshift are used to add/remove elements.
+They are mutable, Pop- is used to remove the last element of the array and also returns the removed element.
+Push-method adds one or more elements to the end of an array and returns the new length of the array.
+Shift- removes the first element of the array thus reducing the size of the original array by 1.
+Unshift- is used to add one or more elements to the beginning of the given array.
 String is a collection of characters, they are converted to array using the split method.
 They are primitive and immutable.
 We use single, double or backticks to write them.
 Console.log() is the easiest way to print output of a string.

+**Function**
-Function is a group of reusable code which can be called anywhere in a program.
+is a group of reusable code which can be called anywhere in a program.
 It is executed when something calls it.
 When JS reaches return, the function will stop executing.
 Parameters are variables that are placeholders for the values that are to be input to a function when it's called.
 The parantheses operator () is used to call function followed by unique function name.
 Parameters are the names listed in the function definition.
 If a function is called with a missing argument then the missing values are undefined.
 Statement block is in curly braces.

 **BOOLEANS**